AN-M-M/AN-M-M.github.io/_posts/2019-11-21-Week-4-Computer-Controlled-Cutting.md

 ![idea 3](/images/ashokatree3.jpg){:height="360px" width="400px"}

+[The stallions in the pictures above were not designed by me; they were designed and laser cut by Salih.]

 Here is a video that shows how the parts are joined together neatly without an adhesive, and simply by joining together.
 They do not fall apart when you turn them upside down.
+That's a win!

 <video src="/images/ashokatree.mp4" width="320" height="200" controls preload></video>